kanishka-linux/inquisitive/README.md

 * **Reference section:**

-    * For every search prompt, references are listed down
+    * For every search result, references are listed down
     * Reference window size can be adjusted via the UI and those many references will be picked up for discussion/QnA session.
     * There is a way to get only references, without any discussion mode.
     * References will have both include/exclude buttons and view documents button - wherever possible.